THE UNIVERSITY OF BRITISH COLUMBIA

 Respiratory Evaluation Sciences Program

-We are RESP: an academic group with major interest in predictive analytics in respiratory diseases
+We are RESP: an academic group with major interest in health outcomes research in respiratory diseases

 We are looking for graduate students (click here to find out more)